 Conduct In-Depth Research

 If you have searched the internet for information regarding a certain area of law, and you still want to know more, you can dive into court opinions, memorandums, and other legal materials.
-Westlaw, LexisNexis, and Bloomberg Law are extensive legal resources for attorneys.
+Westlaw, LexisNexis, and Bloomberg Law are extensive legal resources for attorney.
 There are limited free resources.
 If you wish to conduct in-depth legal research on a specific topic using these tools, there will be fees.
 However, many local library computers allow in-depth research at no cost.

 Learn About the Courts